tarosky/taro-ad-fields/README.md

 3. **$before**: String to be output just before ad block.
 If no ad exists, this won't be displayed.
 4. **$after**: String to be output just after ad block.
 5. **$number**: Number of ad to be displayed.
 Default is 1.
+6. **$contexts**: Array of contexts.
+Context is a taxonomy that filters ads.
+For more details, see our [Wiki](https://github.com/tarosky/taro-ad-fields/wiki).

 ### From Widget